Agribusiness

 Number of connections*

-Number of gas distribution service connections during the reporting period.
+DEFINITION: Number of gas distribution service connections during the reporting period.

 Guidance: New connections can be obtained by subtracting the previous number of connections from the value at the end of the current reporting period.
 Could be disaggregated by user type for example, (i) underserved - a group of individuals that are inadequately served by the current market [low income, isolated areas, etc.], (ii) residential / non-residential.